What is Cold cutting?

 This is Safety Tools Allmet most complete cutting suitcase as it includes a dual tool setup and the possibility to use both cutting and weld seam removal discs.
 This is the tool for you if you need to cut pipe, deck, beams, weld, or any other metal surface while in an explosive environment.

 The solution is cold work certified, which means you do not need to cover up adjacent surfaces in the work area because the tools do not produce any hot sparks that can burn through paint coatings.
-The work area temperature is low, averaging 35-40°celsius (95-105°f) when grinding steel.
+When grinding steel, the work area temperature is low, averaging 35-40°celsius (95-105°f).

-If you were to perform a cutting job into a live natural gas pipeline, and you are cutting all the way through the main contents of the pipeline, you are actually cutting into an Atex gas zone 0.
+If you were to perform a cutting job into a live natural gas pipeline and cut through the main contents of the pipeline, you are cutting into an Atex gas zone 0.

 Our cold cutting solutions use water for lubrication which also has the added function of operating as a safety barrier, should the pipeline be cut too deep.
 There is no risk of ignition under these conditions if you use Safety Tools Allmet cold cutting tools.